sahithi-sahi07/Freshbulks/README.md

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute as per the license terms.

----

 ## Author

 FreshBulk is developed and maintained by [Sahithi Sahi](https://github.com/sahithi-sahi07).
 For inquiries, reach out via GitHub or explore the live demo to see the platform in action.